akarsanth/omnifurni/README.md

 **Name:** Omnifurni
 **Version:** 1.0.0
 **Author:** Aakarshan Thapa
-**Description:** Omnifurni is a B2C (Business-to-Consumer) E-Commerce platform, developed as a final year project for a Bachelor's degree.
+**Description:** Omnifurni is a B2C (Business-to-Consumer) E-Commerce platform, developed as a final year project for my Bachelor's degree.
 This project aims to provide users with a seamless online shopping experience for furniture items, incorporating a single-vendor approach.

 ## Concurrent Frontend and Backend Runner